Onboard Hospitality Awards: What our judges look for…

 Every buyer and supplier will have their own criteria in mind as they look at and assess onboard products and services.
-We know our readers and our judges bring a wealth of experience to bear as they analyse entries and cast their votes but to help them and to help entrants focus attention on the unique points of difference, we encourage you to consider the following criteria we believe are key:
+We know our readers and our judges bring a wealth of experience to bear as they analyse entries and cast their votes but to help them and to help entrants into the Onboard Hospitality Awards focus attention on the unique points of difference, we encourage you to consider the following criteria we believe are key:

 First impressions – the all-important ‘wow’ factor adds to every passenger experience and here our judges are looking for special design, uniqueness or simply something that makes an impression.